 Luggage limits are a consideration when considering how to pack for backpacking.

 My flights were with Virgin Atlantic from London to Miami; then onward from Fort Lauderdale with budget airline Spirit to Nicaragua.
 I returned from Nicaragua to Miami with American Airlines.

 Spirit is the strictest on luggage limits both in the cabin and in the hold (15kg is the cheapest hold luggage option and the one I opted for, you pay more if you want more).
-Details of the exact dimensions and weights of permitted luggage can be found on the airlines’ websites.
+Exact dimensions and weights of luggage allowed can be found on the airlines’ websites.